Get started today.

 In this article, you will find:

-Some nurseries may choose to buy messy play toys and trays for their sensory provision, but this isn’t always necessary.
+Some nurseries may choose to buy messy play toys and planned tuff tray activities for their sensory provision, but this isn’t always necessary.
 There are lots of natural materials that can be used to develop children’s senses and creativity through messy play activities on a budget.

 Sand activities for messy play